Net-Base FAQ

 When is C# the better choice compared to Delphi?

-Do you also use C# together with existing Delphi systems?
+Do you also use C# together with existing Delphi-systems?

 What are typical risks in C# projects?